-Transactions in Creation Units
+Transactions In Creation Units

-The Fund sells and redeems Shares in Creation Units on a continuous basis through the Distributor, without a sales load, at the NAV next determined after receipt of an order in proper form on any Business Day.
+Each Fund sells and redeems Shares in Creation Units on a continuous basis through the Distributor, without a sales load, at the NAV next determined after receipt of an order in proper form on any Business Day.
 As of the date of this SAI, the Exchange observes the following holidays: New Year's Day, Martin Luther King, Jr. Day, Washington's Birthday, Good Friday, Memorial Day, Juneteenth Independence Day, Independence Day, Labor Day, Thanksgiving Day and Christmas Day.
 No Fund will issue fractional Creation Units.

-A Creation Unit is an aggregation of 10,000 Shares.
-The Board may declare a split or a consolidation in the number of Shares outstanding of the Fund or Trust, and make a corresponding change in the number of Shares in a Creation Unit.
+A Creation Unit is an aggregation of 10,000 Shares for each of Alpha Architect U.S. Quantitative Value ETF, Alpha Architect U.S. Quantitative Momentum ETF, Alpha Architect Value Momentum Trend ETF, Alpha Architect High Inflation and Deflation ETF, and Alpha Architect Tail Risk ETF; and 25,000 Shares for each of Alpha Architect International Quantitative Value ETF and Alpha Architect International Quantitative Momentum ETF.
+The Board may declare a split or a consolidation in the number of Shares outstanding of a Fund or Trust, and make a corresponding change in the number of Shares in a Creation Unit.

-To purchase or redeem any Creation Units from the Fund, you must be, or transact through, an Authorized Participant.
+To purchase or redeem any Creation Units from a Fund, you must be, or transact through, an Authorized Participant.
 In order to be an Authorized Participant, you must be either a broker-dealer or other participant ("Participating Party") in the Continuous Net Settlement System ("Clearing Process") of the NSCC or a participant in DTC with access to the DTC system ("DTC Participant"), and you must execute an agreement ("Participant Agreement") with the Distributor that governs transactions in the Fund's Creation Units.